Neo-Gar/walgit/README.md

 WalGit is a decentralized Git host built on [Sui](https://sui.io) smart contracts and [Walrus](https://walrus.xyz) blob storage.
-You push, pull, and clone with the same `git` commands you already use — but every commit becomes on-chain provenance, every private repo is end-to-end encrypted with [Seal](https://github.com/MystenLabs/seal), and every commit can carry a **reasoning trace** that turns the repository into a searchable, tamper-evident memory of *why* the code is the way it is.
+You push, pull, and clone with the same `git` commands you already use — but every commit becomes on-chain provenance, every private repo is end-to-end encrypted with [Seal](https://github.com/MystenLabs/seal), and every work session can leave a **reasoning trace** that turns the repository into a searchable, encrypted memory of *why* the code is the way it is.

 No company owns your code.
 Ownership is your Sui wallet.